 Can I eat pasta salad while pregnant?

-Can I eat deli pasta salad while pregnant?
+Can I eat cold pasta salad while pregnant?

-What is the safest way to make pasta salad while pregnant?
+What if I already ate pasta salad while pregnant?

 Related pregnancy safety topics